jaraoscar/moneyxchange/README.md

 }
 ```

-The authentication service will return a token that will expire in 1 hour:
+The authentication service will return a token that will expire after 1 hour:

 ```
 {